PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Functional Reactive Programming.md

 ### RxJS

 I briefly explored some of the JS libraries, but finally settled on RxJS: it is one of the most complete implementation, it is backed by a corporation instead of being an experiment from an individual, it has good docs and good tutorials.
 Another advantage: its API has been defined by the [ReactiveX](http://reactivex.io/) project, and it has been implemented in lot of languages: Java, C#, C++, Ruby, Python, Swift, and many JVM languages (often via RxJava).
-Plus some independently developped implementations, like Rx.PHP.
+Plus some independently developed implementations, like Rx.PHP.
 So once you know the API for a language, using it in another language is rather trivial, needing mostly minor adaptations.
 One downside of RxJS is its size: it is a large API, so there is lot to learn, and the library is quite big, which can be annoying if you want a lean application (eg. for using on mobile devices).
 That said, a large part of the API can be ignored at first, a beginner needs to know only a few functions (called _operators_ in RxJS).
 Moreover, the API has been split in various packages: the Core libraries contains only the vital minimum for Rx.
-The Lite libraries and the Main libraries have a base file with the objects and the essential operators, and other files splitted by theme: aggregates, async, time, etc. The difference between Main and Lite resides in the way the operators are grouped.
+The Lite libraries and the Main libraries have a base file with the objects and the essential operators, and other files split by theme: aggregates, async, time, etc. The difference between Main and Lite resides in the way the operators are grouped.
 The point is that a project can include only a base file, and add additional ones if a specific operator is needed.
 This can reduce the amount of code to include in a page.
 Or, for experimentations and convenience, just include the `rx.all.js` file and be done.